Company Email Explained: How to Get a Professional Email Address

 1. Google Workspace

 The most popular option for small businesses.
-You get Gmail, Calendar, Drive, Docs — the full Google suite — with your own domain on it.
-Plans start at around £5 per user per month.
+You get Gmail, Calendar, Drive, Docs (the full Google suite) with your own domain on it.
+Plans start at around £6 to £7 per user per month, before VAT.

 Good for: Teams already using Google tools who want everything integrated.

 The catch: You're paying for a full office suite when you might just want email.
-If you have 10 employees and only 3 need Drive and Docs, you're still paying for 10 full licences.
+If you have 10 employees and only 3 need Drive and Docs, you're still paying for 10 full licences, unless you dig deep into the configuration, which most small business owners will not know how to do.
+If you would like some help with such a setup, let us know.

 2. Microsoft 365

 The Outlook equivalent of Google Workspace.
 You get Outlook, Teams, OneDrive, and the Office apps.
-Similar pricing, starting around £5 per user per month.
+Similar pricing, starting around £6 per user per month, before VAT.

 3. Your hosting provider's email